tsepez/clippy/README.md

 The capital of France is **Paris**.
 ```

-If you install the yek utility (https://github.com/bodo-run/yek), then you can
+If you install the [yek utility](https://github.com/bodo-run/yek), then you can
 do the following:

 ```bash